How to Respond to a Job Offer Email: Templates to Accept, Decline, or Negotiate Professionally

 If the job duties, start date, and other details suit you but you'd like to negotiate a higher salary or more benefits, here's how to do this effectively:

 The whole process of interviewing and negotiating the details of the offer might seem intimidating.
-To calm down your nerves and feel confident that you are making the right decision, here are some good questions to ask the potential employer:
+Asking the right questions will help you learn more about the job description, company culture, and reassure you that you are making the right decision.

 You have accepted a job offer.
 What's next?